 1.2.18.
-Reporting Safety Defects
+REPORTING SAFETY DEFECTS

-If you believe that your vehicle has a defect that could cause a crash or could cause injury or death, you should immediately inform the National Highway Traffic Safety Administration (NHTSA) in addition to notifying Error!
-Reference source not found.
+If you believe that your vehicle has a defect that could cause a crash or could cause injury or death, you should immediately inform the National Highway Traffic Safety Administration (NHTSA) in addition to notifying the manufacturer.

 If NHTSA receives similar complaints, it may open an investigation, and if it finds that a safety defect exists in a group of vehicles, it may order a recall and remedy campaign.
-However, NHTSA cannot become involved in individual problems between you, your dealer, or Error!
-Reference source not found.
+However, NHTSA cannot become involved in individual problems between you, your dealer, or the manufacturer.